 Vegetarian Ramen Noodle Brands

-- Top Ramen Oriental Flavor (the blue one)
+- Top Ramen Soy Sauce Flavor (their original)

 - Top Ramen Chili Flavor (the green and black one)